 The menu charts a course that gives substantial comfort, but stainless-steel sauce jugs brimming with bearnaise sauce beside a mound of fries don’t make this a regular steak frites joint, not by a margin.
 Yes, steak tartare, duck liver parfait and côte de boeuf are all present (alongside the signature crab toast), but they’re delivered with a modern sensibility and subtle reinvention, invested with a wealth of cooking experience without the need for showing off – confident cooking, in short.

 On the wine front, Sarah started with a carefully curated list of 50 bottles, but that soon blew out to over 100, when that constraint held her back from including some of her favourite producers and styles.
-She now runs “the fancy list”, a handwritten document of limited gems that get crossed out when exhausted.
+She now runs “the fancy list”, a handwritten document of limited gems, including some heavy hitting Burgundy, that get crossed out when exhausted.

 “The list leans to the old world, especially French, but I try to showcase smaller local and Aussie producers,” Sarah says.
 “The majority of wines on offer are lightly handled and not overworked, but I try to avoid wines that are a little too funky… I like to have the fruit shine.
 And I try to get in fun, bistro style (glou-glou) wines that are accessible, along with a few serious bottles on hand.”

 In short time, Le Rebelle has become both a local favourite and destination dining.
 “Our ultimate goal is for people who come in our doors to have a good time!” says Sarah.
 “And on top of that, we wanted to create a space where you can feel like you are anywhere in the world.”